VNMod/dofind/README.md

 ## Task:

-This C program finds a file under a directory.
+This C program finds a file/folder under any parent/upper-level directory.

 ## Criteria: